 Understanding what sustainable printing methods are available in the market is important if your business wants to show its eco-friendly credentials.
 To get you started, here are five of the latest sustainable printing methods.

-LED UV Printing
+1. LED UV Printing

 LED UV is the perfect printing method for brochures, booklets, leaflets and promotional material.
 Using ultraviolet light for an instant drying process, colours are left more vivid and the designs are much sharper — creating a lasting impact.

 Secondly, the instant drying process means there’s no need for an anti-set off powder spray or a sealing coat.

-Recycled Paper (Explained)
+2. Recycled Paper

+We’re often led to believe we should only use recycled paper to be more green.
 The truth is, virgin fibres are needed to maintain the paper cycle.
-Without new fibres, from new trees, the paper cycle cannot be maintained.
+Without new fibres from new trees, the paper cycle can’t be maintained.

 Recycled fibres degrade after several uses and the paper industry needs fresh fibre to keep the renewable cycle going.
-As long as the fresh fibres are from sustainably-managed forests you have the green light on using virgin paper or recycled paper.
+As long as the new fibres are from sustainably-managed forests, you have the green light on using virgin paper or recycled paper.

 Digital printing doesn’t require a printing plate to complete the job.
 The ink sits on the top layer of the substrate, so this process produces significantly less waste than more conventional methods that require a plate.

-Another benefit of having no plate is that digital printing can be done in a quicker time than other methods.
-Once printing has begun, a machine can complete up to 4,800 sheets per hour.
+Digital print is great for smaller print runs.
+Another benefit of having no plate is that digital printing can be done quicker than other methods.
+Once printing begins, a machine can complete up to 4,800 sheets per hour.
 If you need a smaller number of prints, digital printing is a very cost-effective method to use.

-Carbon Balanced Paper
+4. Carbon Balanced Paper and Print

-Determine if Your Print Provider Is Eco-Friendly
+Determine if Your Print Supplier Is Eco-Friendly